DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 sidebar_position: 8
 ---

-Targeting rules can be used to grant features to specific user groups, incrementally roll out features for monitoring, or create and test different feature configurations by using [multiple variables](/essentials/variables).
+Targeting rules can be used to grant features to specific user groups, incrementally roll out features for monitoring, or create and test different feature configurations.

 :::tip Already understand the targeting essentials?
 Be sure to check out our advanced targeting documentation which covers topics like: